AdrianKriger/terrain101/ch07/README.md

 **Runoff modelling.**

-Given a Digital Terrian Model (dtm) perform *first-order* runoff modelling; that is:
+Given a Digital Terrain Model (dtm) perform *first-order* runoff modelling; that is:
 1) calculate both Single and Multiple flow directions (SFD and MFD); and
 2) their respective accumulation.
 3) extract a drainage network and watersheds (basins).